Meet the Team & Company History

 At this time the Directors agreed to appoint four new Directors in recognition of their valued service to the company Mr Roy Beaty, Mr Ken Dover and Mr David Hogarth were duly elected.

-Mr Norris retired from the company in 1982 and sadly died in 1991.
-Mr Hogarth Snr retired in 1993 and is still a non executive Director of the company.
+Mr Norris retired from the company in 1982 and sadly died in 1991, Mr Hogarth senior retired in 1993 and remained as a non-executive director until he passed away in 2013.